Quabena/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-3-puts.c - Is a C function that prints a string to stdout 3-puts.c - Is a C function that prints a string to stdout 4-print_rev.c - Is a C function that prints a string in reverse
+3-puts.c - Is a C function that prints a string to stdout 3-puts.c - Is a C function that prints a string to stdout 4-print_rev.c - Is a C function that prints a string in reverse 5-rev_string.c - Is a C function that reverses a string